 Implementation Training for an Integrated System: ISO 9001 plus ISO 45001

-This Training Program runs for 16 weeks with two 1/2 day sessions each week.
+This Training Program runs for 16 weeks with two 1/2 day sessions each week or 32 weeks with one 1/2 day session per week.
 The training covers all the clauses of ISO 9001 and ISO 45001 in detail so the participants will gain a thorough knowledge of the Standards.
 Participants will learn how to apply the requirements in their organization so they can apply for ISO Certification by an Accredited Registrar.

 Participants earn 2 Certificates: